UberKitten/GrooveyFM/README.md

 Alas, [Grooveshark closed in May 2015](http://www.inquisitr.com/2056893/grooveshark-forced-to-close-due-to-courts-ruling/).

-This is an unfinished rewrite in C# using EntityFramework, with most of the code focused on scraping and processing playlists and storing them.
+This is an unfinished rewrite from 2013 in C# using EntityFramework, with most of the code focused on scraping and processing playlists and storing them.
 For the old PHP version, see [T3hUb3rK1tten/GrooveyFM-PHP](https://github.com/T3hUb3rK1tten/GrooveyFM-PHP).